Blaron/Komon-frontend-challenge/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Unfinished business
+- Fix the global statuses to be able to update or add
+- Maybe change the version to NextJS 12 instead of 13 ( bad decision with latest server and client changes )
+- Mimic a backend login for page on instagram example.
+- I have used random images, could be changed to project images in public folder

 ## Learn More

 To learn more about Next.js, take a look at the following resources: